 Similarly, due to the lack of reference distribution for our coefficients, we cannot derive analytical confidence intervals for the coefficients, or prediction intervals for the model.
 Approximate prediction intervals can be obtained, but we consider these misleading at best.
 However, some measure of predictive variability is a desirable trait of any analysis.
 To this end we produce empirical prediction intervals via 10,000 MCMC samples, and present these for the interested reader.

-SI Fig1 Predicted fragment yield for nuclear 67bp fragment at varying PMI, soil temperature and subject age with prediction intervals.
+S1 Fig Predicted fragment yield for nuclear 67bp fragment at varying PMI, soil temperature and subject age with prediction intervals.

-SI Fig2 Predicted fragment yield for nuclear 156bp fragment at varying PMI, soil temperature and subject age with prediction intervals.
+S2 Fig Predicted fragment yield for nuclear 156bp fragment at varying PMI, soil temperature and subject age with prediction intervals.

-SI Fig3 Predicted fragment yield for mitochondrial 77bp fragment at varying PMI and soil temperature with prediction intervals.
+S3 Fig Predicted fragment yield for mitochondrial 77bp fragment at varying PMI and soil temperature with prediction intervals.

 [1] https://stat.ethz.ch/pipermail/r-help/2006-May/094765.html